 In the fifth stitch, chain 20, then slip stitch in the same stitch again.

-Slip stitch in the last 4 stitches, chain 1, tie off with a short tail and pull through the chain stitch to secure.
+Slip stitch in the last 4 stitches, chain 1, tie off with a long enough tail to weave in the ends.

 Think of it as creating a giant plus sign on the square.